AdvantageCS Management Roundtable – Sharing and Listening for New Ideas

 This month, AdvantageCS hosted its annual management roundtable for its clients just prior to the Advantage Users Group conference in New Orleans, Louisiana.
 A group of executives representing a broad spectrum of publishing concerns ranging from data-only to print, from academic and B2B to B2C, from subscriptions to books, and from rapidly growing businesses to more declining markets.
-Participants also differed in their positions, from CEOs to

 Jeff Baker, American Master Products